Hero HF Deluxe kick-start launched in India at Rs. 46,800

 Hero Motocorp has launched a new kick-start variant of its BS6-compliant HF Deluxe in India.
 It carries a price-tag of Rs.
 46,800 for the spoked wheel model, and Rs.
 47,800 for alloy wheel variants.

-In terms of design and mechanics, the new model is identical to the self-start HF Deluxe that was introduced in January this year.
+In terms of design and mechanical specifications, the new model is identical to the self-start HF Deluxe that was introduced in January this year.

 Here's our roundup.